Sembcorp: China

 Sembcorp operates power generation, industrial water and wastewater treatment facilities, and sustainable urban developments.

 Sembcorp is an investor in the China-Singapore Suzhou Industrial Park, Wuxi-Singapore Industrial Park, International Water Hub and Singapore-Sichuan Hi-tech Innovation Park.

+In November 2023, Sembcorp announced it would acquire 200 MW of operational wind power assets from Qinzhou Yuanneng for S$130 million.

 India

 Despite their commitment to renewable energy in China and Singapore, Sembcorp constructed a 1,320-megawatt supercritical coal-fired power plant in Andhra Pradesh.
 In 2015, they acquired a wind and solar power company, Green Infra.
 In 2016, Sembcorp launched a $3 billion, 2,640-megawatt power complex in Andhra Pradesh.
 In 2020, Sembcorp commemorated the completion of 800MW of Solar Energy Corporation of India wind power projects.
+In November 2023, Sembcorp announced it would acquire 228 MW of operational wind power assets from Leap Green Energy Pvt Ltd for S$70 million.

 United Kingdom

 In 2003, Sembcorp acquired a centralised utilities business at Wilton International, Teesside, UK.
-In 2018, Sembcorp acquired UK Power Reserve, the UK’s largest flexible distributed energy generator.
+In 2018, Sembcorp acquired UK Power Reserve, the UK's largest flexible distributed energy generator.

 Myanmar

 In 2015, Sembcorp pivoted away from renewable energy investments, beginning the development of a 225-megawatt gas-fired power plant (the Sembcorp Myingyan Power Plant) which officially opened in 2019.
 However, solar power generation was integrated into the plant.